 25 Top-Rated Attractions & Scenic Drives in Provence

 Provence is one of nature's most vibrant works of art.
-Everything is brighter here than elsewhere in France: the sunshine, the red poppies, yellow sunflowers, and deep purple lavender fields.
+Everything appears brighter here than elsewhere in France: the sunshine, the red poppies, yellow sunflowers, and deep purple lavender fields.
 Even the traditional Provençal fabrics feature prints of intense colors.

-The art de vivre ("art of living") is a way of life in Provence, similar to the dolce vita in neighboring Italy.
+The art de vivre ("art of living") is a way of life in Provence, similar to la dolce vita in neighboring Italy.
 A sunny climate, slow-paced lifestyle, and rustic earthiness encourage relaxation.
 In Aix-en-Provence and Avignon, tourists and locals alike bask on the terraces of outdoor cafés, shop at open-air markets, and admire amazing art at top-notch museums.

-Throughout the region, visitors can enjoy delicious Mediterranean cuisine based on olive oil, vegetables, and aromatic herbs.
+Throughout the region, you can enjoy delicious Mediterranean cuisine based on olive oil, vegetables, and aromatic herbs.
 Fresh local ingredients are transformed into specialties such as pistou, a basil and garlic sauce; bouillabaisse, a flavorful fish stew; fougasse, soft braided bread; and pissaladière, a pizza-like tart of caramelized onions, anchovies, and black olives.

 For more ideas on the best places to visit in this famous region, read our list of the top attractions in Provence.